scienxlab/redflag/paper/paper.md

 # Acknowledgements

-Thanks to the [Software Underground](https://softwareunderground.org) community for conversations and feedback over the years.
+Thanks to the [Software Underground](https://softwareunderground.org) community for discussion and feedback over the years.

 # References